cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 root [1] TBrowser b
 ```

-Then, you can relatively fast click through the structure of the opened file to get familiar with it.
+In the TBrowser, you can relatively fast click through the structure of the opened file to get familiar with it.

 You can for example plot the `cutflow` histogram to check, whether the tracked cuts are affecting the event selection.
 Besides that, you can get the distributions of the quantities stored in `tree`
 by (double-)clicking on the corresponding leaves.